How to Apply

 - Submit a request using our online grant portal by clicking the “Submit Grant Request Letter” button below.
 You will be asked to log in to your organization’s account.
 Note each organization is permitted only one account in the portal, which should be managed by a single contact who is responsible for all submissions.
 Click “Create New Account” only if your organization is using the portal for the first time.

-You will be asked to enter your organization’s EIN, complete a short eligibility quiz.
-If you are eligible to apply for a grant, you will proceed to an application form that requests contact information and the following materials as a single PDF:
+After logging in, you will be asked to enter your organization’s tax ID number and complete a short eligibility quiz.
+If you are eligible to apply for a grant, you will proceed to an application form that requests contact information and the following materials uploaded as a single PDF: